povik/fold/docs/QuickStart.md

 We can pick any top-level statement in the loop body, and picture a path of execution from the statement to itself.
 This path will pick up a virtual delay of two or three cycles, and by the principle we have stated earlier this will also be the physical clock cycle period of the activation of the circuitry implementing the statement.
 By this we know it takes two or three physical clock cycles for the core as-is to process an instruction, though we don't know in detail what stage of processing will happen in what cycle.
 A priori we don't even know if the core will be done with one instruction before it starts processing the next (as a matter of fact it won't, as the write to the register file from processing the preceding instruction will overlap with fetching the next instruction from working memory).

-As the next improvement to our core, we wish for the core to process one instruction per clock cycle, except for `LOAD` and `STORE` instructions accessing the working memory and except for jumps and branching.
+As the next improvement to our core, we wish for the core to process one instruction per clock cycle, except for `LOAD` and `STORE` instructions accessing working memory and except for jumps and branching.
 We can do that with careful adjustement of the virtual timing, and a small change to the control flow of the program.
 This will in effect make our core pipelined: The synthesized core will be processing multiple instructions at the same time in different stages of processing (even more so than it does already).

 First let us comment on the `memio` function and the usage constraints inherent in it.
 We have said earlier we wrote the program of the core to use the `memio` funtion for all working memory accesses to help with mapping to hardware primitives later on.
 This is because we wish to infer a memory with a single R/W port, capable of at most a single read or single write each cycle.
 Having a `memio` function for all accesses (which as an ordinary function can only be invoked once each virtual cycle) makes the restriction of one R/W operation per cycle manifest in the synthesized circuitry, aiding in inference of the right kind of memory port downstream in the synthesis flow once the netlist compiled by Fold is being mapped to available hardware primitives.

-The one R/W port limitation brings us to why the `LOAD` and `STORE` instructions must be an exception to the one-instruction-per-cycle processing rate: Those instructions will require two accesses to the working memory to process, but we can only have one access each cycle.
+The one R/W port limitation brings us to why the `LOAD` and `STORE` instructions must be an exception to the one-instruction-per-cycle processing rate: Those instructions will require two accesses to working memory to process, but we can only have one access each cycle.
 So when processing a `LOAD` or `STORE` instruction we need to postpone some later instruction fetches, and we will one way or another temporarily lower the rate of instruction processing.

-After we fetch an instruction, we need two cycles before we can be ready with the `LOAD` or `STORE` data access to the working memory because the address of the access is derived from a register value.
-For efficiency, we can interleave the fetch of the next instruction with the processing of the `LOAD` or `STORE` instruction: The next instruction will be fetched the next cycle, but the rest of the processing of this next instruction, and processing of all future instructions, will be postponed with an extra delay of one cycle.
+From data causality standpoint, after we fetch a `LOAD` or `STORE` instruction, we need two cycles before we can be ready with the second access to working memory (because the address of the access is derived from a register value, and the register to be read is selected by an instruction field).
+For efficiency, we can interleave the processing of the `LOAD` or `STORE` instruction with the fetching of the next instruction.
+We will let the next instruction be fetched inbetween the two working memory accesses of the `LOAD` or `STORE` instruction.

 So let's say we are processing instructions 1, 2, 3, 4 one after another, and label `Ix` the instruction fetch for instruction `x`, and `Dx` the data access for a `LOAD` or `STORE` instruction `x`.